The Real Cost of Technical Debt (And How to Fix It)

 - Keeping legacy integrations alive

-Real cost: Competitors shipped the AI features first and captured the "innovation narrative" in the market.
-By the time my client launched, they were playing catch-up instead of leading.
+Real cost: Competitors ship the AI features first and capture the "innovation narrative" in the market.
+By the time the slower team launches, they are playing catch-up instead of leading.

 How Technical Debt Accumulates